marcglasberg/fast_immutable_collections/docs/README2.md

 - Getter `unlockLazy` unlocks the list, returning a safe, modifiable (mutable) `List`.
 Using this is very fast at first, since it makes no copies of the `IList` items.
-However, if (and only if) you use a method that mutates the list, like `add`, it will unlock it internally (make a copy of all `IList` items).
+However, iff (if and only if) you use a method that mutates the list, like `add`, it will unlock it internally (make a copy of all `IList` items).
 This is transparent to you, and will happen at most only once.
 In other words, it will unlock the `IList` lazily, only if necessary.